 Molt Patterns

 Male cardinals go through a full annual molt generally in autumn or in the late summer during the breeding season has ended.
-At this point males might be strippe of some hued red feathers as new ones are born, which can result in an appearance less vivid up until the time of molting is over.
+At this point males might be stripe of some hued red feathers as new ones are born, which can result in an appearance less vivid up until the time of molting is over.

 Females are also molt at least once per time, typically following the breeding season however their color tends to be much more uniform in color and patterns all through the year than males.
 Females might experience slight variances in the intensity of their color, but typically, they don’t experience such dramatic changes like males do during the molt.